vdesabou/kafka-docker-playground-docs/docs/playground connector offsets alter.md

 # playground connector offsets alter

-💈 Alter offsets for connector
+⛏️ Alter offsets for source and sink connectors

+⚠️ Not available for ccloud connectors

 ## Usage